esper-io/console_docs/docs/provisioning-template/createtemplate.md

-The Apps section lets you choose the apps you would like to have installed on your device during provisioning.
-You may choose to install Enterprise apps uploaded via the [App Management](../apps/README.md) section of the Console or apps approved via [Play For Work](../apps/googlepalysignup.md) from your Managed Google Play Store account.
+The Applications section lets you choose the applications you would like to have installed on your device during provisioning.
+You may choose to install Enterprise applications uploaded via the [Application Management](../apps/README.md) section of the Console or applications approved via [Play For Work](../apps/googlepalysignup.md) from your Managed Google Play Store account.

 ![](./images/createtemplate/21_ProvisioningTemplates_Create_full_template_Apps.png)